Johnny Marr: The Smiths

 By early 1982, Freak Party had fizzled out, being unable to find a singer.
 Marr approached Rob Allman, singer in White Dice, who suggested Steven Morrissey, a singer with the short-lived punk band the Nosebleeds.
-Marr approached a mutual friend asking to be introduced and they visited Morrissey at his house in Kings Road, Stretford, in May.
+Marr approached a mutual friend, Stephen Pomfret, asking to be introduced and they visited Morrissey at his house in Kings Road, Stretford, in May.

 Marr's jangly Rickenbacker and Fender Telecaster guitar playing became synonymous with the Smiths' sound.
 Marr's friend Andy Rourke joined as bass player and Mike Joyce was recruited as drummer.
 Signing to indie label Rough Trade Records, they released their first single, "Hand in Glove", on 13 May 1983.
 By February 1984, the Smiths' fanbase was sufficiently large to launch the band's long-awaited debut album to number two in the UK chart.
 Early in 1985, the band released their second album, Meat Is Murder.
 It was more strident and political than its predecessor, and it was the band's only album (barring compilations) to reach number one in the UK charts.
 During 1985 the band completed lengthy tours of the UK and the US while recording the next studio record, The Queen Is Dead.

 In 1989 Spin magazine rated The Queen is Dead as number one of "The Greatest Albums Ever Made".
 Spin was not alone in this designation—numerous periodicals rank the Smiths and their albums, especially The Queen is Dead, high on their best ever lists.
 NME, for example, has dubbed the Smiths the most important rock band of all time.
 A legal dispute with Rough Trade had delayed the album by almost seven months (it had been completed in November 1985), and Marr was beginning to feel the stress of the band's exhausting touring and recording schedule.
 He later told NME, "'Worse for wear' wasn't the half of it: I was extremely ill.
 By the time the tour actually finished it was all getting a little bit... dangerous.
 I was just drinking more than I could handle."
 Meanwhile, Rourke was fired from the band in early 1986 due to his use of heroin, although he was reinstated in short order.
 Despite their continued success, personal differences within the band—including the increasingly strained relationship between Morrissey and Marr—saw them on the verge of splitting.